Academic Handbook Summer School Policies and Procedures

 Dealing with concerns relating to the ‘Prevent Duty’

-1. According to the Counter-Terrorism and Security Act 2015, universities are legally obliged, under the ‘Prevent Duty’, to have due regard to the need to prevent people from being drawn into terrorism, known as ‘radicalisation’.
-The University has no direct legal duty to take action under the Prevent Duty in respect of suspected radicalisation of children involved in our events or activities, as that will fall to another agency (e.g., their school or college).
-However, we must report any concerns we have to the relevant authority, as set out below, so that they can take action.
+1. According to the Counter-terrorism and Security Act 2015, under the ‘Prevent Duty’ universities are legally obliged to have due regard for the need to prevent people from being drawn into terrorism, also known as ‘radicalisation’.
+The University has no direct legal duty to take action under the ‘Prevent Duty’ with respect to the suspected radicalisation of children involved in University events or activities, as that falls to another agency (e.g. their school or college) although the University’s own obligations (if any) cannot be delegated to the organisers.
+However, University staff must report any concerns raised to the relevant authority, as set out below, so that they can take action.
+The NSPCC website contains a “Safeguarding checklist, which event organisers may wish to use to inform what safeguarding measures they could put in place.

-2. There is no single way of identifying a person who may be vulnerable to extremist ideology and radicalisation can be difficult to spot.
+2. There is no single way of identifying a person who may be vulnerable to extremist ideology, and radicalisation can be difficult to spot.
 Signs that may indicate radicalisation include:

-1. Isolation from family and friends.
+1. Isolation from family and friends;

-2. Talking as if from a scripted speech.
+2. Talking as if from a scripted speech;

-3. Unwillingness or inability to discuss their views.
+3. Unwillingness or inability to discuss their views;

-4. Expressing views that justify acts of violence or terrorism.
+4. Expressing views that justify acts of violence or terrorism;

-5. A sudden and disrespectful attitude towards others.
+5. A sudden disrespectful attitude towards others;

-6. Increased levels of anger or intolerance.
+6. Increased levels of anger or intolerance;

-7. Increased secretiveness, especially around internet use.
+7. Increased secretiveness, especially around internet use;

 9. Buying or storing large amounts of chemicals for no obvious reason.

-1. Make a full and accurate record of their concerns, noting the date and time.
+1. Make a full and accurate record of their concerns, noting the date and time;

 Monitoring and Reviewing